Elbridge Gerry: Governor of Massachusetts

 The word "gerrymander", originally written as "Gerry-mander", was used for the first time in the Boston Gazette on March 26, 1812.
-Appearing with the term, and helping spread and sustain its popularity, was this political cartoon, which depicts a state senate district in Essex County, Massachusetts as a strange animal with claws, wings, and a dragon-type head, satirizing the district's odd shape.
+Appearing with the term, and helping spread and sustain its popularity, was this political cartoon, which depicts a state senate district in Essex County, Massachusetts, as a strange animal with claws, wings, and a dragon-type head, satirizing the district's odd shape.

-For years (in the 1800, 1801, 1802, and 1803 elections) Gerry unsuccessfully sought the governorship of Massachusetts.
+For years (in the 1800, 1801, 1802, and 1803 elections), Gerry unsuccessfully sought the governorship of Massachusetts.
 His opponent in these races, Caleb Strong, was a popular moderate Federalist, whose party dominated the state's politics despite a national shift toward the Democratic-Republicans.
 In 1803, Democratic-Republicans in the state were divided, and Gerry only had regional support of the party.
 He decided not to run in the 1804 election, returning to semi-retirement and to deal with a personal financial crisis.
 His brother Samuel Russell had mismanaged his own business affairs, and Gerry had propped him up by guaranteeing a loan that was due.
 The matter ultimately ruined Gerry's finances for his remaining years.

 Democratic-Republican James Sullivan won the governor's seat from Strong in the 1807 election, but his successor was unable to hold the seat in the 1809 election, which went to Federalist Christopher Gore.
 Gerry stood for election again in the 1810 election against Gore and won a narrow victory.
-Democratic-Republicans cast Gore as an ostentatious British-loving Tory who wanted to restore the monarchy (his parents were Loyalists during the Revolution), and Gerry as a patriotic American, while Federalists described Gerry as a "French partizan" and Gore as an honest man devoted to ridding the government of foreign influence.
+Democratic-Republicans cast Gore as an ostentatious British-loving Tory, who wanted to restore the monarchy (his parents were Loyalists during the Revolution), and Gerry as a patriotic American, while Federalists described Gerry as a "French partisan" and Gore as an honest man devoted to ridding the government of foreign influence.
 A temporary lessening in the threat of war with Britain aided Gerry.
 The two battled again in 1811, with Gerry once again victorious in a highly acrimonious campaign.